tankh99/tp/docs/DeveloperGuide.md

     - `pid/`: patient id
     - `sd/`: appointment start date and time
     - `ed/`: appointment end date and time
-- You may specify zero or many of this parameter:
+- You may specify zero or many of these parameters:
     - `att/`: attended status
     - `s/`: feedback score
     - `ad/`: appointment description